fave77/Mathball/README.md

 console.log(M.sum([4, 5, 9]))		//18
 ```

-Or, you can directly access the function given you only care about an individual component as given below:
+Or, you can directly access an individual function as given below:

 ```
 let gcd = require('mathball/gcd');